 We haven't had a chance to get to nearly all of them.

-Everybody was good last night, including Ron Paul, who was incoherent as hell on foreign policy.
+Everybody was good last night, including Ron Paul, who was incoherent as hell on foreign policy and the wars and getting Osama and all this stuff.

-But I want here's Rick Perry.
+But here's Rick Perry.

-This is uh uh Brett Bear again question.
+This is Brett Baer again questioning.

-In fact, you said we should repeal the most recent financial regulations law, Dodd Frank.
+In fact, you said we should repeal the most recent financial regulations law, Dodd-Frank.

 So what specific regulations would you put in place to curb vulture capitalism?